Used by: English (also use MLA), History, History of Art, Music

 If footnotes are included, this doesn't mean you should leave out citations where they are appropriate, as references to source material are an integral part of academic writing.

 Include the full details of the source, concluding the footnote with the URL.
+Include a publication date or the date of the most recent update or revision if no such date can be determined, include an access date

 The society was founded in 1924 dedicated to promoting interest in the notorious king.11